 Taxonomy: This text occupies a tiny space and must be very brief.
-It may include one or more of the following: species name, higher taxa names, common name and habit.
+It may include one or more of the following: species name, higher taxa names, common names and habits.
 We recommend that species names be more conspicuous than other information in this field and sort into major taxonomic groups, and within these groups sort alphabetically by FAMILY, Genus, and Species.

-Please ensure that taxonomic information is free of typographic errors and follows international rules of nomenclature.
-Scientific names [or Species names] are constructed as follows:
+Please ensure that taxonomic information is free of typographic errors and follows the international code of nomenclature rules.
+Scientific names [or Species names] are displayed as follows:

 1.Biological names are in Latin and are written in italics.

 2.The first word in the name indicates the genus, while the second word denotes its specific epithet.